Russian Army Order of Battle

 General Netkachev said it related not only to the economy of the budget, but also to the fact that "with the help of Russia significantly increased the combat capabilities of the armies of the countries, Russia's allies in the CSTO."
 For example, in a place derived from Kulyab Russian SMEs "where the garrison was deployed in the same regiment Tajik army."
 The expert was confident that in the case of aggravation of the situation in the Central Asian region to quickly be deployed FBG not only Russia, but also units of the Collective Rapid Reaction Force (CRRF) of the CSTO states, as has happened during large-scale exercises RRF on the Tajik-Afghan border May 2015.

-1st Guards Tank Division Army and the 20th Western Military District combined arms armies will be composed of six regiments.
+As of April 2015 the 1st Guards Tank Division Army and the 20th Western Military District combined arms armies will be composed of six regiments.
 Already deployed as part of the 1st Panzer Army compound (Taman Motorized Rifle and Kantemirovskaya Panzer Division), and the two formed for the 20th Army infantry division, received six regimental orgasnization [shestipolkovuyu orgshtatnuyu] structure that existed in the Soviet Army, and was liquidated during the period of Anatoly Serdyukov in office Minister of defense.
 When the division was reduced to brigades, the main combat units which were battalions.

 As it was in Soviet times, each tank division will have three tank regiments, a motorized infantry regiment, a self-propelled artillery regiment and an anti-aircraft missile regiment, and each infantry division woudl have three motorized infantry regiments, a tank regiment, a self-propelled artillery regiment and an anti-aircraft missile regiment.
 In addition, each division will receive intelligence units, communications, logistics, electronic warfare, radiological, chemical and biological protection, and so on.

 Two infantry divisions, which will form the basis of the 20th Army, will be created before the end of 2015 in the Smolensk and Voronezh regions.
 Their headquarters will be located in Yelnya and Boguchar respectively.
-The number of personnel of each of these compounds will be about 10 thousand people.
+The number of personnel of each of these units will be about 10 thousand people.

 In January 2016, the head of the Defense Ministry Sergei Shoigu said that the western direction planned to create three new divisions.
 Later, a source in the headquarters of the Southern Military District, told Tass that the end of the year a Motorized Rifle Division numbering about 10,000 people will be in the Rostov region.
 The creation of the 1st Tank Army in the Western Military District was officially announced at the beginning of 2016.
 The commander was appointed Major-General Alexander Chayko.
 The Army was armed with tanks T-72B3 and T-80 and BMP-3.
 A source in the General Staff Tass reported earlier that the new association will be the first in Russia to receive the new generation of armored vehicles - tanks on the "Armata" platform and combat vehicles "Kurganets".